Projektreferenzen

 Grid fees (Industrial company).
 Network charges make up an ever-increasing share of industrial electricity bills, jeopardizing electrification investments.
 We provide forecasts of TSO grid fees until 2040, including projections of capacity and energy charges.
 2024.

-§19(2) StromNEV (TenneT).
+Industrial grid tariff rebates (TenneT).
 For decades, Germany’s system of rebates for grid fees for heavy industry has prevented industrial demand-side response.
 Finally, a reform window has opened.
 In this project, we identify the numerous problems of the current rebates and propose a range of reform options.
 2024.
 Report (DE | EN)

 Wind competitiveness (RE project developer).
 The cannibalization effect threatens to make wind energy a victim of its own success.
 For a large onshore developer, we assess future factors that support wind competitiveness and provide input for a new business strategy.
 2024.

 Network charges (Chancellery).
-Rising network charges are an increasing concern for policy makers, driven by concern about industrial competitiveness.
+Rising network charges are an increasing concern for policy makers, driven by worries about industrial competitiveness.
 For Germany’s chancellery, we assessed current and future development of grid costs and network charges.
 2024.

 Grid fees (Industrial company).
 Forecast of German TSO network charges on an annual basis until 2040 based on projections of investment, cost of capital, ancillary services, electricity prices, and electricity demand.
 2024.